MA Degree Requirements

 1. Register for thesis credits.

-3. Defend thesis as early as practicable, but no later than the end of May.
+3. Defend thesis as early as practicable, but no later than the end of spring quarter.

 Forming a Committee

 The student’s committee is responsible for ensuring that the student meets all the requirements for the degree.
 More importantly, the committee provides the student guidance in developing and executing an original research project.
-Ordinarily, the student works most closely with the committee Chair, who oversees the initial drafts of the thesis.
-The committee is also responsible for conducting the student’s final examination.
+Ordinarily, the student works most closely with the committee Chair, who oversees the initial drafts of the thesis or research papers.
+The committee is also responsible for conducting the student’s final oral examination.

 Final Examination for the Master’s Degree

 To schedule a final examination, the student must first determine availability from Supervisory Committee members to arrive at a mutually agreed upon date and time for the Final Examination.
-The student then reserves an appropriate room through the Geography main office (Smith 408).
-Finally, the student requests a final MA Exam online, through MyGradProgram.
+The student then reserves an appropriate room through the Geography graduate program coordinator).
+Finally, the student submits a request to graduate through MyGradProgram.

 Students must defend by the last day of the quarter (i.e., last day of the Final Examination Week) and be enrolled in at least two credits (e.g., Geog 700).
 The student is responsible for giving the complete, near-to-final draft of the thesis to Committee members far enough in advance to ensure adequate time for review.